alex-arriaga/liferay-front-end-certification/README.md

 # Front-end Development in Liferay

-This are just my personal notes for the [Liferay Front-end Certification](https://www.liferay.com/services/certification/dxp/front-end-developer) program, officially known as [Liferay DXP Certified Professional Front-End Developer](https://www.liferay.com/services/certification/dxp/front-end-developer).
+These are just my personal notes for the [Liferay Front-end Certification](https://www.liferay.com/services/certification/dxp/front-end-developer) program, officially known as [Liferay DXP Certified Professional Front-End Developer](https://www.liferay.com/services/certification/dxp/front-end-developer).

 ## What is this certification about?